apsislabs/phi_attrs/README.md

 patient.phi_allowed? # => true
 ```

-This also works if access was granted at the class level
+This also works if access was granted at the class level:

 ```ruby
 patient = Patient.new